-Undue delays between phases of breast cancer treatment have been linked to less favorable outcomes.
-Women with aggressive types of breast cancer such as triple negative (ER-/PR-/HER2-) or inflammatory breast cancer (IBC) appear to be the most vulnerable to treatment delays.
+Undue delays between phases of breast cancer treatment have been linked to less favorable outcomes, especially for women with aggressive types such as triple negative (ER-/PR-/HER2-) or inflammatory breast cancer (IBC).
 Now a new study has quantified the potential impact of a delay in chemotherapy after surgery for triple negative disease.

 Surgery can increase metastatic potential